graysky2/profile-cleaner/README.md

     apt-get install profile-cleaner

 ### Gentoo Users
-To add the overlay to your Gentoo system:

-    layman -a laurentb
+Profile cleaner is in the main repo:

-    emerge profile-cleaner
+    emerge -av app-admin/profile-cleaner

 ### Mint Users
 To add the PPA (personal package archive) to your Mint system (tested on 14.1), and to install psd: